Last Updated on September 24, 2022

 - Fiber can be a friend during pregnancy.
 It helps good digestion and could help prevent constipation, gestational weight gain, and glucose intolerance (source: NIH).

-On top of these, green beans also contain chlorophyll and phytonutrients.
+On top of these, these beans also contain chlorophyll and phytonutrients.
 Phytonutrients act as antioxidants and anti-inflammatory agents in the body (source: ScienceDirect).

 Are Green Beans Safe During Pregnancy?